gavinpwd/website-portfolio/README.md

 ![Home Page](/img/home-ss.png)

 Curtain Menu with Opacity:  I am thinking of adding the logotype with this menu to be consistent with the home page.
-I would have to add logotype.jpg onstead of teh curretn set-up where the it is created using CSS.
+I would have to add logotype.jpg instead of the current set-up where the it is created using CSS.

 ![Curtain Menu with Opacity](/img/curtain-menu.jpg)